bwiko/tarjam/README.md

-# tarjam
+# tarjam {align=center}

-## DESCRIPTION :
-   a free tool using hover to translate into arabic or from any language to english
+A Free tool using hover to translate into arabic or from any language to english